What Are the Challenges in Designing Artificial Hearts?

 How Artificial Heart Saves Lives?

-An artificial heart consists of an air compressor or driver, drivelines, and batteries.
+An artificial heart is not like your heart and is not a single piece; it actually consists of an air compressor, driver, drivelines, and batteries.
 The artificial heart is attached to the driver that remains outside the body and provides a rhythm of pumping action.
-The driveline connects the artificial heart inside to the driver outside.
+The driveline connects the artificial heart inside to the driver outside and makes sure that everything works in sync.
 The batteries are the power source and supply energy to the driver to pump blood.

 Who needs an artificial heart?